aobolensk/walbot/docs/DiscordCommands.md

     Example: !extexec uname -a \
     *This command can be used as subcommand*

+**getmentioncmd**: Get current command which is executed on bot ping \
+    Example: !getmentioncmd \
+    *This command can be used as subcommand*

 **help**: Print list of commands and get examples \
     Examples: \
         !help \